${\rm E}(3)$-Equivariant Actor-Critic Methods for Cooperative Multi-Agent Reinforcement Learning: Experiment Details

 \subsection{SMAC}

 The StarCraft Multi-Agent Challenge (SMAC) \cite{samvelyan2019starcraft} has become one of the most popular MARL benchmarks.
-All scenarios in SMAC can be described by ${\rm E}(3)$-symmetric Markov games in a similar way to MPE, as detailed described in the Appendix.
+All scenarios in SMAC can be described by ${\rm E}(3)$-symmetric Markov games in a similar way to MPE.
 We choose the \textit{Hard} scenario 8m\_vs\_9m and \textit{Super Hard} scenario 6h\_vs\_8z to evaluate our proposed algorithm, which has 8 agents and 6 agents, respectively.